Skip to main content

 Raising Our Voice in the Desert

 The Saint Louis Zoo's Saharan Wildlife Recovery Center is one of the leading voices in a growing chorus raising awareness about the Sahara's silent crisis of extinction.
 Its mission is to link zoo expertise and resources with meaningful conservation action in the Sahara.
 What we do with our Saharan species in zoos today will have a tremendous influence on these species' futures in the wild.
-Our program of work includes such activities as helping to launch the Sahara Conservation Fund (SCF), the only non-governmental organization devoted to conserving Sahelo-Saharan wildlife; addax and scimitar-horned oryx repatriation into fenced reserves in Tunisia using zoo-bred animals; supporting a local ostrich recovery program in Niger through captive breeding; collecting baseline scientific data on Saharan wildlife through support of field surveys in Mali, Niger and Algeria; and supporting the planned reintroduction of captive-bred scimitar-horned oryx from the Middle East into Chad.
+Our program of work includes such activities as helping to launch Sahara Conservation; addax and scimitar-horned oryx repatriation into fenced reserves in Tunisia using zoo-bred animals; supporting a local ostrich recovery program in Niger through captive breeding; collecting baseline scientific data on Saharan wildlife through support of field surveys in Mali, Niger and Algeria; and supporting the planned reintroduction of captive-bred scimitar-horned oryx from the Middle East into Chad.

 Big Dream, Greater Hope